beda-software/au-inferno-test-coverage/documents/proposal.md

 # Implementation of the tool for AU Core IG coverage report by Inferno tests
 ## Problem
+Implement a way to get the coverage of the Implementation Guide by Inferno tests.
 ## Initial data

 At the current step, we have several implemented inferno test types: